Thursday, February 13, 2025

 © Sarah Das Gupta

-Sarah Das Gupta is an 82 year-old, handicapped poet from Cambridge, UK.
-She started writing poetry in 2022 after an accident which has prevented her walking more than a few metres.
+Sarah Das Gupta is an 82-year-old, handicapped poet from Cambridge, UK.
+She started writing poetry in 2022 after an accident that has prevented her from walking more than a few metres.
 Her work has been published in over twenty countries.
 Writing has enabled her to travel and communicate with many people through words.

 Post a Comment